Davis1776/2020-03-Plot.ly/README.md

 6. Update all of the plots any time that a new sample is selected.

-Additionally, create a layout for my dashboard:
+Additionally, I created a layout for my dashboard:

 ![hw](Images/MRD_Dashboard.png)

-## Advanced Task
+## Additional Plot

-* Adapt the Gauge Chart from <https://plot.ly/javascript/gauge-charts/> to plot the weekly washing frequency of the individual.
+* I adapted the Gauge Chart from <https://plot.ly/javascript/gauge-charts/> to plot the weekly washing frequency of the individual.

-* Modify the example gauge code to account for values ranging from 0 through 9.
+* Next, I modifed the example gauge code to account for values ranging from 0 through 9.

 * Update the chart whenever a new sample is selected.